 - Computational Physics, Computational Chemistry, Computational Fluid Dynamics, Computational Mechanics, Computational Electromagnetics

-We are looking for tutorials that can grow our community at any level.
-Each tutorial is 6-hour long in one day, and scheduled on Friday - the day preceding the main conference.
+We are looking for tutorials/workshop that can grow our community at any level.
+Each tutorial is 6-hour long in one day, workshop is 3-hour long in half day and it would be scheduled on the day before conference.
 Any topics that are relevant to Pythonistas' interests are welcome.

 - Title of the proposal

 - Language (Mandarin or English, but SciPy track accepts only English)